EliaTogni/Univault/Classes/Simulation.md

 Expected value $\mathbb{E}[X] = \sum_{n = 1}^{\infty} np(1 - P)^{n-1} = \frac{1}{p}$.<br />
 Variance $Var[X] = \frac{1 - p}{p^2}$.

 How to generate algorithmically geometric Random Variables?
 The first possible approach consists in simulating the repetition of a Bernoulli experiment.
-Another possible one is using, again, the Inverse Cumulative Distribution Function approach and the Native Algorithm, ==which helps avoiding explicitly generating event by event.
+Another possible one is using, again, the inverse cumulative distribution function approach and the Native Algorithm, ==which helps avoiding explicitly generating event by event.
 It only asks to generate value by value.==<br />
 Since $P[X = i] = (1 - p)^{i - 1} \cdot p$, we can pass $p$ instead of $X$ to the algorithm

 ```pseudo